Aditya Nagpal

 • Team Edition Pro: $39 per user per month

-Best For: Remote teams running lots of client calls who want automatic note-taking.
+Best for: teams running lots of client calls who want automatic note-taking.

 • Tone detection and rewriting